top of page

 To go indoor rope climbing in the UK you have 3 options:

-go with a friend who is ropes competent
+• Go with a friend who is ropes competent

-book on to a session with an centre instructor
+• Book on to a session with an centre instructor

-book on to a session with an external provider.
+• Book on to a session with an external provider.

-Now while option 1 sounds cheaper and easier, you must consider that your supposedly competent friend may not be operating at best practice and considering that they're the only thing stopping you from hitting the deck, I would think twice if you have any concerns.
+Now while option one sounds cheaper and easier, you must consider that your supposedly competent friend may not be operating at best practice and considering that they're the only thing stopping you from hitting the deck, I would think twice if you have any concerns.

-Option 2 is a great way of getting a safe and fun introduction to indoor climbing, with most centres offering tasters sessions as a cheap and easy way for novices to get to grips with the sport.
+Option two is a great way of getting a safe and fun introduction to indoor climbing, with most centres offering tasters sessions as a cheap and easy way for novices to get to grips with the sport.

 Option 3 is another fantastic way of getting an introduction to the sport.
 Most external providers, like ourselves www.upandunderadventures.com, run the Mountain Training Rock skills Introduction courses and Learn to Climb courses at several different locations in our area.
 Just make sure that your instructor is suitably qualified to run those sessions.
 I.E. a hold of the Climbing Wall Instructor award (CWI), Climbing Wall Development Instructor award (CWDI), Rock Climbing Instructor award (RCI), Rock Climbing Development Instructor award (RCDI) or Mountain Climbing Instructor award (MCI).